mzakocs/MPAttendanceAutofill/README.md

 ## Files

 - background.js
   - Main file that handles all of the script injection for auto-filling forms and opening meeting links.
-Handles any task that the user won't see or manage, anything that is intractable by the user goes inside of popup.js and options.js.
+Handles any task that the user won't see or manage.
 - popup.js
   - Stores the logic for the popup menu that allows the user to auto-fill attendance forms and open meeting links.
 Communicates with backend.js through extension ports for any injection or Chrome API tasks.
 - options.js